Daniel-Carroll/angular-material-sidenav/README.md

   styleUrls: [ './app.component.scss' ]
 })
 export class AppComponent  {
-	//ViewChild decorator to access sidenav from component
+  // ViewChild decorator to access sidenav from component
   @ViewChild('sidenav') public matSideNav: MatSidenav;
   // sidenavMode string used to control the mode of sidenav
   sidenavMode: string;
   // routingTree will be used to build out navigation links on the sidenav routingTree = SidenavRoutingTree.navLinks;

   constructor(private sidenavService: SidenavService){